-Businesses can now sell their products within the environments their customers are used to.
+Businesses can now sell their products within the social media environments their customers are used to.

 What is Facebook Shops?

-Facebook Shops provides ecommerce within the social platform.
-As Facebook owns Instagram, this extends there, too.
+Facebook Shops provides ecommerce functionality within the social platform itself without requiring a separate e-commerce website.
+As Facebook also owns Instagram, this functionality extends there, too.
 Eventually, Facebook plans to take it into WhatsApp, another of its brands.

 It’s a canny move for Facebook, because it keeps shoppers within that world.
 Think of how Google is now trying to solve searchers’ questions within its own search results pages – without the user needing to click through to YOUR website.